-Investments in subsidiary undertakings are stated at cost less accumulated impairment charges.
+Investments in the subsidiary undertaking is stated at cost less accumulated impairment charges.

 Cash and Cash Equivalents

 Cash includes cash in hand, deposits repayable on demand and overdrafts.
 Deposits are repayable on demand if they are in practise available within 24 hours without penalty.